AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 The crossover point

 There’s a specific volume where the lines cross.
 API cost rising linearly meets self-hosted cost sitting flat.
 Below the crossover, API wins on simplicity.
-Above it, self-hosting wins on economics.
+Above it, self-hosting wins on economics — with one caveat worth knowing about, which is that a step function can cross a straight line more than once.

 The variables that shift the crossover: